tls-attacker/TLS-Attacker/README.md

 $ cd TLS-Attacker
 $ mvn clean install
 ```
-Alternatively, if you are in hurry, you can skip the tests by using:
+Alternatively, if you are in a hurry, you can skip the tests by using:
 ```bash
 $ mvn clean install -DskipTests=true
 ```